bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 Start Flow
 """"""""""""""""""""""""
 Start the flow of data into the system.
+Now the data is delevered into the system.
+The instance(-s) starts data processing.

 Minimesos Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~